 Probably the most well-known religious building with the country’s traditional style architecture is Budir church Iceland.
 Also known as Iceland’s black church, this is a popular stop for travelers visiting the Snæfellsnes peninsula.

 This beautiful structure is exactly what it sounds like: a black church.
-With the exception of the white windows and front door, the entire church is painted black.
-This is surprising given the church’s traditional association of evil or the devil with this same color.
-The church is also quite striking because it’s in a pretty isolated area.
+With the exception of the white windows and front door, the entire church is black.
+This is surprising because of the church’s traditional association of evil or the devil with this same color.
+The church is also quite striking because it’s in a pretty remote area.
 As you approach it, all you see are the surrounding fields and this little black church.

 Seydisfjordur: The Blue Church